At a glance

 Telstra's Partner program is a high priority for Telstra Enterprise as they look at new ways to serve their customers and accelerate the growth of their Enterprise business.

 Due to the speed Telstra Partner Central had been created and launched to MVP, a gap in the ideal user experience had been formed.
-We were brought in to discover the gaps and present the ideal design back with recommendations on improvements.

 I used my startup knowledge to apply lean UX principles to this project.
-It was imperative to keep the users needs at the heart of every phase of the process.
+It was imperative to keep the users needs at the heart of every phase of the process:

 The final product has been built and deployed after a 12+ month process.